 Hermione nodded and they walked out onto the lawns together, not looking back at Pansy and her cackling friends.

 In Hogsmeade, the streets were crowded with Hogwarts students and other shoppers, bustling to and fro.

 “Where would you like to go first?”
 Hermione asked, smiling up at Theo happily.

 “I thought I’d leave that up to you,” Theo replied.
 “You’re the lady.”

 Hermione rolled her eyes.
 “Would you mind if we stopped in the bookshop for a moment?
 I wanted to check if they stocked a copy of A Hundred Advanced Transfigurations…”

 They walked hand-in-hand into the bookshop and made their way between the shelves in comfortable silence.
 A while passed before Theo spoke up.
 “Hermione?” he asked quietly, trying not to disturb her too much as she rifled through different books happily.

 She looked up at him and smiled.
 “Yes?”

 “Thank you for coming with me today,” Theo said, smiling back at her.
 “I’m really glad I’m here with you.”

-“You’re sweet to say tha—” Theo broke off, looking over her head to something in the street.
+“You’re sweet to say tha—” Theo broke off, looking over her head to something happening in the street on the other side of the window.
 “What’s going on out there?”